 The expansion of the 2007 MAFWE budget up to MKD 2 billion (by 37.7 % compared to previous year) is the second significant increase in the allocation of funds to the agricultural sector in the last decade after the one that took place in 2004 (by 40% compared to 2003).
 In fact, the current structure and size of 2007 budget resulted from the 2006 budget rebalance, when due to higher actual direct payments the planned amount of MKD 1.45 billion was increased to actual spending of MKD 2.12 billion.
-The 2007 budget level for the agriculture sector arrives near to the level of 1994, when the considerable reduction started from.
+The 2007 budget level for the agriculture sector arrives near to the level of 1994, which is the year when considerable reduction started due to the Macro-economic stabilisation policy and budget reduction of spending.

 The share of expenditures allocated to the agricultural sector through MAFWE budget out of central budget almost doubled between from 2001 and 2007 (from 1.37 % to 2.52 %).
-However, this share is a rather low relative to funds allocated in other regional competing economies; agri-food contribution to the country's economy; its importance for development of rural areas and role of buffer of social instability during long-lasting transitional period.
+However, this share is a rather low relative to funds allocated in other regional competing economies; agro-food contribution to the country's economy85; its importance for development of rural areas and role of buffer of social instability during long-lasting transitional period.